Bike2/-Edge-TTS-setup/README.md

 A step-by-step guide to installing and using Edge-TTS, Microsoft’s Neural Text-to-Speech engine, with custom voices, rate/pitch control, and support for long text.

 ## Features
-100+ Microsoft Neural voices
+100+ Microsoft Neural voices,
-Control rate (speed) and pitch
+Control rate (speed) and pitch,
-Read from text files or inline text
+Read from text files or inline text,
-Save output MP3s directly to Windows folders
+Save output MP3s directly to Windows folders,
-Works inside WSL/Ubuntu
+Works inside WSL/Ubuntu,
 Fully offline virtual environment (no system pollution)

 ## Requirements